UWSEDS/uwseds.github.io/grading.md

 met),
 (b) what will be delivered next period; and (c) challenges with making the deliverables for next period.
-In addition, you should provide a short write-up of your stand-up (which may just be bullet points) that is committed to your team repo in a "Standups" folder.
+In addition, you should provide a short write-up of your stand-up (which may just be bullet points) that is committed to your team repo in a Standups folder.

 # Technology Review Presentations